arobito/arobito-docs/source/web-js/index.rst

 =============================================

 This part of our documentation is created manually.
 At this time, Sphinx does not have features that allow an automatic generation of JavaScript API documentation.
-This is why JavaScript methods and classes are not part of the automatically generated modules index.
+All functions/methods/classes documented here can be found in the index also.

 .. toctree::
    :maxdepth: 6